lcswillems/rl-starter-files/README.md

 - `__init__` that may take, among the other parameters :
     - an `acmodel` actor-critic model that is an instance of a class that inherits from one of the two abstract classes `torch_rl.ACModel` or `torch_rl.RecurrentACModel`.
     - a `preprocess_obss` function that transforms a list of observations given by the environment into an object `X`.
 This object `X` must allow to retrieve from it a sublist of preprocessed observations given a list of indexes `indexes` with `X[indexes]`.
 By default, the observations given by the environment are transformed into a Pytorch tensor.
-    - a `reshape_reward` function that takes into parameter an observation `obs`, the action `action` of the model, the reward `reward` and the terminal status `done` and returns a new reward.
+    - a `reshape_reward` function that takes into parameter, in the order, an observation `obs`, the action `action` of the model, the reward `reward` and the terminal status `done` and returns a new reward.
     - a `recurrence` number to specify over how many timestep gradient will be backpropagated.
 This number is only considered if a recurrent model is used and **must divide** the `num_frames_per_agent` parameter and, for PPO, the `batch_size` parameter.
 - `update_parameters` that returns some logs.